vadim-vic/Symbolic-regression/README.md

 </p><p>
 The outline of the automatic model creation is the following.
 A sample data, which consist of several independent variables and one dependent variable are given.
-Experts makes set of terminal function.
+Experts make a set of terminal functions.
 These models are arbitrary superposition, inductively generated using terminal functions.
 Experts could also make initial models for inductive modification.
 When generated models are tuned, a model of the optimal structure is